 CDP is completely unaware of vfilers and/or IP spaces that

-therefore possible that a CDP advertisement from a
+possible that a CDP advertisement from a particular

-belonging to multiple vfilers if those vfiler IP addresses
+vfilers if those vfiler IP addresses are configured

-are configured on that physical port, or on a ifgrp or
+on that physical port, or on a ifgrp or vlan above the

-configured in several different IP spaces.
-In this case,
+in several different IP spaces.
+In this case, CDP

-CDP advertisements sent by the underlying physical port
+advertisements sent by the underlying physical port may